javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 For custom events we should use `CustomEvent` constructor.
 It has an additional option named `detail`, we should assign the event-specific data to it.
 Then all handlers can access it as `event.detail`.

-Despite the technical possibility to generate browser events like `click` or `keydown`, we should use with the great care.
+Despite the technical possibility of generating browser events like `click` or `keydown`, we should use them with great care.

 We shouldn't generate browser events as it's a hacky way to run handlers.
-That's a bad architecture most of the time.
+That's bad architecture most of the time.

 Native events might be generated: